WhyKickAmooCow/vanp-minecraft/README.md

-# Template packwiz pack
+# ViveCraft pack
-A template for a packwiz minecraft modpack with an auto updating mmc pack for users to install.
-Contains no mods but serves as a starting point for any further modpacks I will be making.
+A packwiz modpack (with an auto updating mmc pack) containing ViveCraft, some QoL and performance mods.